 Version History 9

 Introduction:

+Guardant Health

 Guardant Health is a precision medicine company focused on transforming patient care and conquering cancer using data.
 They produce liquid biopsy tests to detect cancer by analyzing blood samples.
 Their Shield test, recently approved by the FDA and covered by Medicare, has generated 70 Petabytes (PB) of data from 500,000 patients.
 This data is expected to grow to 700PB per year, with 80% of this data remaining “hot,” meaning it is frequently accessed.